arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/getting-started-camera/content.md

 import java.nio.ByteBuffer;
 ```

-Next we initialize the following variables to process the received pixels from the serial port.
-We set the dimensions, pixel count, and bytes required per frame.
+Next, you can initialize the following variables to process the received pixels from the serial port.
+You can set the dimensions, pixel count and bytes required per frame.

 ```java
 // must match resolution used in the sketch